Residential Rental Inspection Program

 Rental Licenses are obtained from the Planning & Economic Development Department at the Public Works Facility, 180 Vickers Drive and are valid from January 1 to December 31 of each year.
 The fee for the rental license is $50.00 per unit.

-All rental units in the City of Milford will be inspected over the next two years, beginning with those units in Sussex County in 2018, followed units in Kent County in 2019.
-Beginning in 2020, the City plans to inspect rental units annually by Ward (click here to find out what Ward you are located in).
-Below is the inspection schedule for the next six (6) years;
+All rental units in the City of Milford will be inspected on a four-year rotational schedule by Ward (click here to find out what Ward your property is located in).
+Below is the inspection schedule for the next four (4) years;

 - 2022 - Ward 3